Data encryption, and the increased privacy and security it brings, is a very sensitive topic at the moment.

 Obviously, the added step to encrypt and decrypt data would balloon the time required for a project, lowering overall productivity.
 This can be bypassed by using software that automatically handles the encryption and decryption process for you.

-A final caveat is that sometimes when data is encrypted it takes a little longer for devices to access said content.
+A final caveat is when data is encrypted it takes a little longer for devices to access said content.
 In rare cases, this can cause a loading delay.
 This is not a glaring issue with modern devices, as both smartphones and computers have grown remarkably powerful.
 Yet, it can still happen from time to time, so it’s good to be aware of.

 Speaking of time, depending on how much data needs to be encrypted the conversion process can take a while.
 If you have a lot of personal data stored on a device and you enable encryption later, the process will take much longer than if you had enabled it on a brand new device.
 The same holds true for the decryption process and large chunks of data.